Best tool for X · Sales outreach

 Why this compare entry is right (or wrong) for your current blocker

-- Right entry now: outreach is clearly the weak stage and you still need a lane decision (starter/balanced/premium).
+- Right entry now: outreach is clearly the weak stage and you still need a path decision (starter/balanced/premium).

 - Not right yet: lead quality is still unstable or no one owns execution this week.